lapidesd/Lapides_Manga_2019/README.md

 Hygelund, B. N. (2002).
 Geomorphic and Hydraulic Effects of Large Woody Debris: Insights from Spring-Dominated Streams in the Oregon Cascades (Master's Thesis).
 U. of Oregon.

+Jefferson, A., Grant, G. E., Lewis, S. L., and Lancaster, S. T. (2010).
+Coevolution of hydrology and topography on a basalt landscape in the Oregon Cascade Range, USA.
+Earth Surface Processes and Landforms.
+35, 803-816.

+Kull, C., Grosjean, M. (2000).
+"Late Pleistocene climate conditions in the north Chilean Andes drawn from a climate–glacier model".
+Journal of Glaciology.
+46 (155): 622–632.

+Manga, M. (1996).
+Hydrology of spring-dominated streams in the Oregon Cascades.
+Water Resources Research, 32(8), 2435-2439.

 Maramec Spring Park [Web log post].
 Retreived September 13, 2018, from \\http://www.maramecspringpark.com/.

+Munoz-Saez, C., Manga, M., and Hurwitz, S (2018).
+Hydrothermal discharge from the El Tatio basin, Atacama, Chile.
+  Journal of Volcanology and Geothermal Research, 361, 25-35.

 U.S. Geological Survey (2018).
 National Water Information System data available on the World Wide Web (Surface-Water Data for the Nation).
 Accessed Sept.
 13, 2018, at http://waterdata.esgs.gov/nwis.

+Vandike, J. E. (1996).
+The Hydrology of Maramec Spring.
+Missouri Department of Natural Resources, Division of Geology and Land Survey, Water Resources Report Number 55.

 Whiting, P. J., and Moog, D. B. (2001).
 The geometric, sedimentologic and hydrologic attributes of spring-dominated channels in volcanic areas.
 Geomorphology, 39(3-4), 131-149.

+Wilkerson Jr., T. F. (2003).
+Current River Watershed Inventory and Assessment.
+Missouri Department of Conservation.